On Polynomials Orthogonal with Respect to an Inner Product Involving Higher-Order Differences: The Meixner Case

-where $\lambda\in \mathbb{R}_{+}$, $j\in \mathbb{N}$, $\alpha \leq 0$, $\gamma >0$, $0<\mu <1$ and $\mathscr{D}_1$, $\mathscr{D}_2$ denote the forward and backward difference operators, respectively.
 We derive an explicit representation for these polynomials.
 The ladder operators associated with these polynomials are obtained, and the linear difference equation of second order is also given.
-In addition, for these polynomials we derive a $\left( 2j+3\right) $-term recurrence relation.
-Finally, we find the Mehler-Heine type formula for the particular case $\alpha = 0$.
+In addition, for these polynomials we derive a $(2j+3)$-term recurrence relation.
+Finally, we find the Mehler-Heine type formula for the particular case $\alpha=0$. }